lenincompres/DOM.create/README.md

 This is not recommended, since it will affect all elements in the DOM.
 Instead, add global styles using **DOM.style**.
-This method adds the css to the head, and can interpret structural objects into CSS—nesting and all.
+This method adds the CSS to the head, and can interpret structural objects into CSS—nesting and all.

 ```javascript
 DOM.style({